captainstu72/tycka/README.md

 * **twitter_api_key** - Your consumer key from the twitter setup.
 * **twitter_api_secret** - Your consumer secret from the twitter setup.

-The main details here to change are the twitter_api_key and twitter_api_secret.
-These are defined as strings within the resource files.
-These are then read in and put into a constant onResume. [getPrefs()]

 ##TickerActivity.java

 There are 2 constants here to change.
 These will affect the frequency that data is pulled back from twitter, and how many tweets.
 I would not change the TWEET_INTERVAL to less than 15000.
 You are allowed 180 calls per 15 mins.
 This is every 15 seconds.